sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 # Contents

 Use this guide to deploy Windows® 10 to a line of computers by following the steps in this guide.

 # Summary

-The purpose of this whitepaper is to document a prescriptive method for Windows 10 deployment that includes online and offline customizations, targeting system builders for both 64-bit and 32-bit configurations.
+The purpose of this guide is to document a prescriptive method for Windows 10 deployment that includes online and offline customizations, targeting system builders for both 64-bit and 32-bit configurations.

 This is a step-by-step guide intended to provide information about Windows 10 deployment requirements as well as enabling the system builders to include/exclude optional steps due to their specific deployment environment.

 # Intended Audience

-This procedure is specially targeted for system builders and applies to all Windows 10 client operating system versions.
-This document addresses level 200 technicians about Windows deployment.
+This guide about Windows deployment is especially targeted for system builders (level 200 technicians) and applies to all Windows 10 client operating system versions.
 For an introduction to Windows 10 deployment (level 100), see “Getting Started with the Windows ADK” document (ADK_GetStarted.chm) under Windows 10 ADK installation directory.
-You may prefer to refer to external resources like [TechNet](http://technet.microsoft.com/) and [MSDN](http://www.msdn.com/) as well
+You may also prefer external resources such as [TechNet](http://technet.microsoft.com/) and [MSDN](http://www.msdn.com/).

 # Introduction

 # Prepare Your Lab Environment

-In this step you will set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
-Technician computer must be installed Windows 10 x64 if you are going to do x64 image deployment or Windows 10 x86 for x86 image deployment.
+In this step, you will set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
+The technician computer must run Windows 10 x64 if you are going to deploy x64 images or Windows 10 x86 for x86 image deployment.
 Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows 10 ADK.
-Please see ***Differences Between 64-bit and 32-bit Deployment*** section to obtain further information about 64-bit vs 32-bit deployment
+Where noted, follow the appropriate guidelines for either a 64-bit vs 32-bit deployment.

-Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the whitepaper from [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) &gt; “Downloads and Installation” &gt; “Understanding ADKs and OPKs”.
-In order to see the list of resources/kits that will be used and where to obtain them, please see ***What You Must Obtain & From Where*** section
+Before starting the deployment procedure, you need to download certain kits which will be used throughout the guide. from [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) &gt; “Downloads and Installation” &gt; “Understanding ADKs and OPKs”.
+In order to see the list of resources/kits that will be used and where to obtain them, please see [What you will need and where to get it](#what-you-will-need-and-where-to-get-it).

-You will use a USB hard drive called USB-B to move files between computers, run scripts and store&apply created images and another USB hard drive called USB-A to boot the system in WinPE.
+You will use a USB hard drive called USB-B to move files between computers, run scripts, and store and apply created images and another USB hard drive called USB-A to boot the system in WinPE.

 <table>
 <th>USB Hard Drive Name</th>